serverless-nextjs/serverless-next.js/README.md

 1. You need to commit your application state in source control.
 That is the files under the `.serverless` directory.
 Although this is not recommended as it doesn't work well for multiple stages.
 2. Alternatively you could use S3 to store the `.serverless` files, see an example [here](https://gist.github.com/hadynz/b4e190e0ce10e5811cb462920a9c678f), [here](https://gist.github.com/dphang/7395ee09f6182f6b34f224660bed8e8c) (uses multiple `serverless.yml` files), or [here](https://github.com/serverless-nextjs/serverless-next.js/issues/328#issuecomment-655466654) (GitHub Actions-based, uses multiple `serverless.yml` files).
+3. You can also use the `distributionId` CloudFront input to specify an existing CloudFront distribution to deploy to.

-In the future, we will look to improve this by integrating it into the component itself.
-The serverless team is currently working on remote state storage so this won't be necessary in the future.
+In the future, we will look to improve this by integrating proper stage management into the component itself.

 #### My lambda is deployed to `us-east-1`.
 How can I deploy it to another region?